Assumption College Thonburi

 Assumption College Thonburi (โรงเรียนอัสสัมชัญธนบุรี) is a private Catholic school located in Bangkok, Thailand.
 It is the eighth private school founded by the St. Gabriel Foundation in Thailand.
 The school was founded by Bro.
 John Mary Jesus Salas Esquiroz of the Saint Gabriel foundation in 1961.

-The school provides education to students from grade 1 through 12 (K-12).
+The school provides education to students from grade 1 through 12 (K-1 to K-12).

 Logo

-The logo has white and red stripes and is in the shape of a shield and the acronym word "ACT" features in blue and is at the centre of the school's crest.

-It bears the inscription "1961 A.D." underneath to signify the year of the foundation of the school.
+The logo is in the shape of a shield and the acronym word "ACT" for Assumption College Thonburi.
+With a star at the top left corner.
+The year "1961" underneath "ACT" to signify the year of the foundation of the school.

 History

 The brothers of Saint Gabriel proposed the building of a school in Thonburi, Bangkok as a school that had been built prior to this could no longer accommodate the growing numbers of students.